 Registered Staff Hours

-In addition to receiving a great overall grade, this nursing home received an A+ for nursing.
-Our nursing rating weighs many datapoints.
-The most heavily weighted factor is the number of hours nurses spend with patients.
-This facility provided 0.8 hours of nursing care per resident per day.
+Among its many impressive grades, this facility received an excellent nursing grade.
+In fact, we gave it a grade of A in that category.
+We scrutinized the licensure of nurses working for the nursing home, as well as the quantity of hours the nurses worked with residents, in computing our rating in this category.
+This nursing home averages 0.8 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This place performed well in this area.
-Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
-Major falls can often be prevented if more nurses aids and better safety protocols are in place.
+This facility performed well in this area.
+Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
+Major falls can many times be avoided if more nurses aids and better safety protocols are in place.

 Long-term Care Quality